Eda Kaya

 Available Copy Trading & Investment Options

-While Trading 212 doesn't offer a traditional copy trading feature despite some other brokers, it does provide some interesting investment options.
+While Trading 212 doesn't offer a traditional copy trading feature, unlike some other brokers, it does provide some interesting investment options.

 You can earn daily interest without any limitations or minimum levels on your cash in the brokerage.
 The rate varies depending on the currency.
 Rates for some currencies: